 Taleo parses the text from your resume and application then compares it to the job description.
 Recruiters can filter out applicants that don’t score above a certain threshold.
 Naturally, they’re more likely to consider applicants that jump to the top of the ranking.

-Because of features like these last two, it’s critical for you to tailor your resume to the job description and hone in on the most important resume keywords.
+Because of features like these last two, it’s critical for you to tailor your ATS resume to the job description and home in on the most important resume keywords.
 One way to do this is by analyzing the job description for key skills and phrases that are emphasized or repeated.

 Jobscan was built to mimic the scoring algorithms found in Taleo and other top ATS.
 You can get an instant analysis of how your resume keywords stack up against the job listing by pasting them in below.